grafana/beyla/docs/sources/configure/options.md

 This option affects the behaviour of the generation of application-level service graph metrics, which can be enabled by adding `application_service_graph` to the list of OpenTelemetry metric export features.
 By default, Beyla does not report application-level service graph metrics which are considered to be self-referencing.
 For example, self-references can be calls from local node metric scrape tools, or a service making an HTTP call to itself.
-We consider self-references not useful for the purpose of showing service graphs, while at the same time they increase the cardinality and the overall metric storage cost.
+Self-references not useful for the purpose of showing service graphs, while at the same time they increase the cardinality and the overall metric storage cost.
 To allow generation of application-level service graph metrics which also include self-references, change this option value to `true`.